Kevasmi/express-inventory-application/README.md

 After all relevant items are first deleted, then the delete button will be revealed, running the DELETE(POST) route and removing the item from the database.

 ## Application In Action

-(Sorry about the weird visual bug in the gifs.
-Something went wrong in the gif making process.)
+(Some of you may experience strange graphical glitches in the gifs.
+Apologies, I am unsure of what is causing it.)

 **Sign-Up and Log-In**
 ![Inventory Management App - Sign-Up and Log-In](https://user-images.githubusercontent.com/96889143/230831084-c759dbae-f3dd-418d-86d4-b6e71a990da8.gif)